garyongguanjie/Database-Start-Scripts/README.md

 # Database-Start-Scripts
 Automated scripts to start databases

+Simple scripts to setup database with passwords and network connectivity.

+Please credit me if you use my scripts and give me a star on Github :)

 Note:
 When running locally highly recommended to run it on a virtual machine.